gabrielcs/nyc-subway-canvass/README.md

 Recommender for best NYC subway stations to canvass to raise awareness about women in tech.

 ## Introduction
-This is an open-ended project for the Data Science program at [K2 Data Science](http://k2datascience.com).
+This is an open-ended Exploratory Data Analysis project for the Data Science program at [K2 Data Science](http://k2datascience.com).
 An assignment was previously done regarding the turnstile dataset available on the MTA website.
 That assignment can be found under the [mta-assignment folder](mta-assignment/) for reference.

 A minimum valuable product (MVP) of this research was conducted using the [MTA turnstile dataset](http://web.mta.info/developers/turnstile.html) and its findings can be found on the [MVP page](MVP.md).